 “Sage comes from the Latin word ‘salvia’ which translates as ‘to heal.'
 Often, burning sage can bring forth wisdom and clarity as it increases your spiritual awareness,” she continues. “[It carries] more of the masculine/yang aspect.
 White sage specifically has been used by Native Americans for thousands of years for cleansing, purification, warding off evil spirits, and negative energies.”

 After you set an intention [Editor’s Note: All three practitioners interviewed emphasized this] it’s up to you on how frequently you’d like to do it.
 “Some people do this [smudge] every day, as a ritual or way to start their day.
 I say do it when you feel your space needs it,” adds meditation and mineral guide, Lauren Spencer King.
 “There is no wrong time.
 When I smudge before I have someone over, they can feel how open, healing, and light the energy in my house feels.
 It will often be the first thing they comment on as they walk in.”

-Both work separately to cleanse a space, but can be even more powerful in tandem.
+Both sage and palo santo work separately to cleanse a space.
+But, they can be even more powerful in tandem.
 “Think about sage moving energy out and palo santo moving energy in,” adds King.
 “If you use them at the same time it could get confusing for what is being asked to leave and want is being invited in.”

 Before you dive in, ask yourself what makes you actually interested in the practice.
 “I'm honestly mortified by the unconscious work with spiritual tools like smudge and crystals,” explains Lee.
 “Too many times, I have seen someone waving a burning smudge stick thinking the smoke itself will clear a space.”